Director of Communications

 For Immediate Release

-The Hope Affair’s 2011 Platinum level sponsor is Amgen, and Fresenius Medical Care is the Diamond level sponsor.
-Gold level sponsors include American Renal Associates, DaVita, and Sanofi.
-A full sponsor listing, along with complete details on the event, can be found at www.thehopeaffair.com.
+All proceeds from The Hope Affair directly support the programs and services of the American Kidney Fund.
+The 2011 Platinum level sponsor was Amgen with Fresenius Medical Care as the Diamond level sponsor.
+Gold level sponsors included American Renal Associates, DaVita, and Sanofi.

 About the American Kidney Fund

 The mission of the American Kidney Fund is to fight kidney disease through direct financial support to patients in need; health education; and prevention efforts.
 The American Kidney Fund leads the nation in providing charitable assistance to dialysis patients who need help with the costs associated with treating kidney failure.
 Last year, 101,000 people—1 out of every 4 dialysis patients in the United States—received assistance from the American Kidney Fund for health insurance premiums and other treatment-related expenses.
 Millions of people nationwide benefit annually from the American Kidney Fund’s efforts to fight kidney disease through public awareness campaigns, free health screenings, health education materials and courses, online outreach, and toll-free health information HelpLine (866-300-2900).

 As a nine-time recipient of the top “Four Star” rating from Charity Navigator, the American Kidney Fund is ranked among the top 1 percent of charities nationwide for fiscal accountability.
 In addition, the American Kidney Fund holds an A+ rating from the American Institute of Philanthropy; adheres to the National Health Council Standards of Excellence; and is a member of the Better Business Bureau Wise Giving Alliance.
 For more information, visit www.kidneyfund.org.